Do you have burning in your back between your shoulder blade and spine? That area has a muscle called the rhomboid.

-It gets blamed for pain all the time but it is usually NOT the muscle at fault!
-Poor rhomboid.
+The rhomboid muscle gets blamed for pain all the time but it is usually NOT the muscle at fault!

 Rhomboid area pain is typically caused by that area being over-stretched.
 The burning is a symptom.
 You have to figure out the cause and get rid of it.

-Your neck could be involved if the scalene muscles on the side of your neck are causing you to have a ‘knot’ in your back.
-The scalene muscles in your neck can have trigger points that cause burning in the rhomboid area or knots in your back but the burning can also be caused by simple mechanical over-stretch.
+Your neck could be involved if the scalene muscles on the sides of your neck are causing you to have a ‘knot’ in your back.
+The scalene muscles in your neck can have trigger points that cause burning sensations in the rhomboid area or knots in your back.
+The burning can also be caused by simple over-stretch.

 If you strengthen the muscles in the back of your neck, back and thighs and stretch and lengthen the muscles in the front of your body from knees to chin, you will be working to re-balance your body.
 This is good!